 Drew Las Vegas Gets NYC Architect

 Real estate firm Witkoff has selected Diller Scofidio + Renfro as the design architect for Drew Las Vegas, with projected opening date in 2022.
-The Drew shell was mostly completed in 2009 before the original developers filed for bankruptcy.
-The building, then known as the Fontainebleau, is the tallest in Las Vegas and has been shuttered for about a decade.
+The Drew Las Vegas shell was mostly completed in 2009 before the original developers filed for bankruptcy.
+The building, then known as the Fontainebleau Las Vegas, is the tallest in the city and has been shuttered for about a decade.
 The building was originally designed by Carlos Zapata Studio with Bergman Walls Associates as the architect of record.
-The new Drew will feature 3,780 rooms and suites as well as more than 550,000 sq ft of convention and meeting space.
+The new Drew Las Vegas will feature 3,780 rooms and suites as well as more than 550,000 sq ft of convention and meeting space.

 The 67-story Drew will be the architecture firm’s first Las Vegas concept and among its first hospitality-related project.
 Diller Scofidio + Renfro’s international portfolio of work includes the High Line; the redesign of the Lincoln Center for the Performing Arts Campus; The Shed in New York City; and The Broad contemporary art museum in Los Angeles.